K1-ZR/practice-git/README.md

 - commit with the pointer to that root tree and all the commit metadata

 ## File status
+In Git, status means the difference between *Working Directory*, *Staged Files*, and *Committed Files*.
 Check files status:
 ```git
 git status